 If you decide to have your teeth whitened, it's important that you do everything you can to maximize the longevity of your results.

 Your oral health must be evaluated before a cosmetic dentist develops a plan for your smile makeover.
-Your cosmetic dentist will conduct a comprehensive evaluation of your teeth, gums, underlying support structure and bite (occlusion) to determine candidacy for a smile makeover.
-If your evaluation reveals that you have an oral health problem such as a misaligned bite (malocclusion) or gum disease you will need to undergo treatment prior to your smile makeover.
+Your dentist will conduct a comprehensive evaluation of your teeth, gums, underlying support structure and bite (occlusion) to determine candidacy for a smile makeover.
+If your evaluation reveals that you have an oral health problem such as a misaligned bite (malocclusion) or gum disease you will need to have that taken care of first.

 Other methods available for you to preview your smile makeover include the following: